 There are many partner organisation that are doing great work in West Africa.
 Since we’re on the subject of gender equality and child labour prevention, Entreprise Coopérative Kimbe (Ecookim) especially stands out.

 Ecookim is a union of cocoa and cashew producer cooperatives in Cote d’Ivoire that reinvests a substantial part of the certification premiums back into smallholder communities.

 As a result, schools have been built, village savings and women’s loans associations have been established, and revenue generating activities for youth and women have been facilitated.

 The cooperative has Fairtrade and UTZ certifications, with members having access to technical and capacity building assistance, training and pre-purchase financing.

 At Oikocredit, we’re proud to support organisations like these and are looking forward to expanding our work to make an even greater social impact in the lives of low-income people in West Africa.

-- 19 April 2022 - Gwen van Berne appointed as Director of Finance & Risk
+- 19 abril 2022 - Gwen van Berne appointed as Director of Finance & Risk

-- 12 April 2022 - Latest investment to power West African communities with solar energy
+- 12 abril 2022 - Latest investment to power West African communities with solar energy